intmus/intas19-20/test.md

 # Download Button

-You might want to add a button to highlight a download.
-Use the "download include":
+To add a button to highlight a download, use the "download include":

 - add file to "images" folder
 - paste the include code on your markdown page where you want the button to appear